jiaohehu/NPreview/DOC-diagram.md

 The protrusion of the tick is by default set to 0.33 grid unit.
 This is length of the line it will protrude away from the point.
-It is controlled by the *tick-protrude* setting.
+It is controlled by the *tickprotrude* setting.
 It is always in the grid unit length.
 The default is '0.33'.

 The color of the tick is set to black, unless changed by the *tick*